MicroFocus/ADM-FT-ToolsLauncher/README.md

 ## <a name="fttools-aborter"></a>FTToolsAborter
 The **FTToolsAborter** is a command-line tool that terminates any functional testing applications that are currently running tests on the same machine as this aborter tool.

-This tool enables terminating the following Micro Focus functional testing applications:
+This tool enables terminating the following functional testing applications:
 - **UFT One** (formerly **Unified Functional Testing**)
 - **LoadRunner** (**LR**)
 - UFT ParallelRunner